mfcollins3/go-debugger/README.md

 import debugger "github.com/mfcollins3/go-debugger"

 func main() {
-  debugger.Console.WriteString("The program is starting")
+  debugger.Println("The program is starting")

   // TODO: implement the program

-  debugger.Console.WriteString("The program is ending")
+  debugger.Println("The program is ending")
 }
 ```